Akshit8/yt-search-django/README.md

 <img src=".github/assets/yt-search-archv2.png">

 - For better scaling and de-coupling, deploy `yt-worker` using a serverless component.
-- Use gunicorn for better performance of api.
+- Use gunicorn for better performance of API.

 ## Sample requests